-“You get what you pay for”.
-It’s a pretty good mantra to live by – especially where your wardrobe is concerned.
+“You get what you pay for” is a pretty good mantra to live by – especially where your wardrobe is concerned.
 Take boots, for example.
 If you’re tight with your money, you’ll be met with cheap leather (or worse, synthetic), flimsy soles and low-standard construction.
 Ultimately, that equates to footwear which won’t stand a chance against the harsh winter elements, will fall apart in a short space of time, and need to be replaced at further expense.

 Alternatively, you could invest more and come away with something robust, handmade and built to last.
 It may be a bigger hit to your bank balance in the short term, but in the long run, you’ll get more for your money.